 Windows 98 Taskbar

 In the above two pictures, are examples of differences between Windows Taskbars.
 First, the Windows 98 Taskbar is an example of what the Taskbar looks like in many of the earlier versions of Microsoft Windows.
-As can be seen by this picture, this Taskbar has the Start button, the Quick launch area, the currently running programs, and the Systray and system time.
+As can be seen by this picture, this Taskbar has the Start button, the Quick launch area, the currently running programs, Windows notification icons, and the system time.

 The second image, is the latest evolution of the Windows Taskbar, first introduced with Windows Vista.
 In this version of the Taskbar, the Start button is now an Orb with the Windows flag, displays icons like the Quick Launch with the currently running programs, running programs are only shown by icon, running programs icons in the Systray are now hidden, and the date is below the time.